DAByLite/DAByLite.github.io/README.md

 > Data frame management, including potentially big data, and query utility for R.

-## Learn more by exploring the documentation
+### Learn more by exploring the list below or the sidebar

 - **[Detailed index](/p/index.html)** - Detailed index